 Can you die from peripheral neuropathy?

-Peripheral Neuropathy is not necessarily a life threatening condition, however the pain may become unbearable to the point where strong pain medications may be the only way to subside the symptoms.
+While peripheral neuropathy itself is not typically life-threatening, it can lead to complications that may have serious consequences.
+If left untreated, the underlying causes of neuropathy, such as diabetes or infections, can pose significant health risks.
+So while, peripheral neuropathy is not necessarily a life threatening condition, the pain may become unbearable to the point where strong pain medications may be the only way to subside the symptoms.
+Early diagnosis and proper management are crucial to prevent potential complications.
 Getting peripheral neuropathy under control early on is vital for long term success.